xpqz/documentation/windows-installation-and-configuration/docs/runtime-applications-addional.md

 #### AUXILIARY PROCESSORS

-If you use any of the Auxiliary Processors (APs) included in the sub-directory xutils, you must include these with your application.
+If you use any of the Auxiliary Processors (APs) included in the sub-directory `xutils`, you must include these with your application.
 Note that, like workspaces, Dyalog APL searches for APs using the WSPATH parameter.
 If your application uses APs, you must ensure that you specify WSPATH or that the default WSPATH is adequate for your application..

 #### DYALOG32 and/or DYALOG64

-This DLL is used by some of the functions provided in the QUADNA.DWS workspace.
+This DLL is used by some of the functions provided in the `QUADNA.DWS` workspace.
 If you include any of these in your application this DLL must be installed in the user's Windows directory or be on the user's path.

 ### Universal C Runtime DLLs